-Total pension liability for the SEP was determined by applying update procedures to the financial reporting actuarial valuation as of June 30, 2021, and rolling forward the total pension liability to June 30, 2022.
-The financial reporting actuarial valuation as of June 30, 2021, used the following methods and assumptions, applied to all prior periods included in the measurement:
+Total pension liability for the SEP was determined by applying update procedures to the financial reporting actuarial valuation as of June 30, 2022, and rolling forward the total pension liability to June 30, 2023.
+The financial reporting actuarial valuation as of June 30, 2022, used the following methods and assumptions, applied to all prior periods included in the measurement:

-Valuation date June 30, 2021

-Measurement date June 30, 2022
+Valuation date June 30, 2022 Measurement date June 30, 2023

 Experience study July 1, 1997, through June 30, 2015

 Actuarial cost method Entry Age Normal

-Discount rate 6.90%

-Investment rate of return 6.90%

-Consumer price inflation 2.50%
+Investment rate of return 6.90% Consumer price inflation 2.30%

 Wage growth Varies by entry age and service

-Mortality assumptions are based on mortality rates resulting from the most recent CalPERS experience study adopted by the CalPERS Board.
-For purposes of the post-retirement mortality rates, those revised rates include 15 years of mortality improvements using 90% of scale MP 2016 published by the Society of Actuaries.
+The mortality table was developed based on CalPERS-specific data.
+The rates incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.

-Actuarial Methods and Assumptions, continued

-In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
-Using historical returns of all the funds' asset classes, expected compound returns were calculated over the short-term (first 10 years) and the long-term (11-60 years) using a building-block approach.
-Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
-The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equivalent to the single equivalent rate calculated above and adjusted to account for assumed administrative expenses.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized herein:
+In determining the long-term expected rate of return, CalPERS took into account long-term market return expectations as well as the expected pension fund cash flows.
+Projected returns for all asset classes are estimated and, combined with risk estimates, are used to project compound (geometric) returns over the long term.
+The discount rate used to discount liabilities was informed by the long-term projected portfolio return.
+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Assumed Asset Real Return

 Asset Class Allocation Years 1 - 10

-Global Equity - cap-weighted 30% 4.45%
+Global Equity - cap-weighted 30% 4.54%

 Global Equity non-cap-weighted 12% 3.84%

 Private Equity 13% 7.28%

 Treasury 5% 0.27%

 Mortgage-backed Securities 5% 0.50%

 Investment Grade Corporates 10% 1.56%

 High Yield 5% 2.27%

 Emerging Market Debt 5% 2.48%

 Private Debt 5% 3.57%

 Real Assets 15% 3.21%

 Leverage -5% -0.59%

 100%

+· · · · · · · · · · · · · · · · · · ·

-An expected inflation of 2.30% used for this period.
+\An expected inflation of 2.30% used for this period.

-Figures are based on the 2021-22 Asset Liability Management study.
+\\Figures are based on the 2021-22 Asset Liability Management study.